Islam in Bangladesh: Bangladesh War of Independence

 President Sheikh Mujibur Rahman with Mufti Mahmud.

 Islamic sentiments powered the definition of nationhood in the 1940s, when Bengali people united with Muslims in other parts of the subcontinent to form Pakistan.
 In the 70s, the society they then envisioned was based on principles such as socialism, nationalism and democracy.
 While Islam was still a part of faith and culture, it was no longer the only factor that formed national identity.

+Modern-day Bangladesh

 Bangladesh was established as a constitutionally secular state and the Bangladeshi constitution enshrined secular, socialist and democratic principles.
+However, post-1971 regimes sought to increase the role of the government in the religious life of the people.
+The government sought closer ties with religious establishments within the country and with Islamic countries such as Saudi Arabia and Pakistan.